The American Healthcare System and Your Bankruptcy

 My own experience has been less (much less) than positive.
 Medicine in Mexico has a dark side when you're an American expat.
 While Mexico is not a dishonest culture, I would venture to say it can be an opportunistic one.
-My guess is that if a person is covered by insurance rather than out-of-pocket, the danger of being overcharged because you're American and supposedly can afford it, diminishes.
+My guess is that if a person is covered by insurance rather than paying out-of-pocket, has less the danger of being overcharged by virtue of being American.

-Until I decide on a plan in Mexico, I will hear the hoof beats.
-But at least I'm here now and close to determining how Mexico will fit into my game plan and planning it while I'm healthy.
+Until I decide on a plan in Mexico, I will continue to hear the hoof beats.
+But at least I'm here now, close to determining how Mexico will fit into my game plan, and planning it while I'm healthy.
 I’m not standing stone-still on American soil waiting to be mowed down.

 How much America's most expensive drugs cost in Mexico - Ventanas Mexico

 "The Dicey Retirement Gamble Americans Are Making" by Next Avenue

 Monica Paxon's "The English Speaker's Guide to Medical Care in Mexico" will give you a good idea of what to expect, and how much less medical care will cost in Mexico.